joatsX/ieRepository/ieRepositoryReadMe.txt

+git commit -m "<added user.name>"

-git config --global user.username <joatsX>
+git config --global user.username joatsX

 This is a read me file for this project